 The transmitter has the fifth highest population coverage of any TV transmitter at around 2.5 million and it is located 14 miles East of Glasgow (for the sake of impartiality, that`s about 25 miles West of

 Edinburgh ! ).
 Most people in Glasgow, Coatbridge, East Kilbride, Motherwell and Paisley receive their transmissions from Black Hill, but there are those in Stirling and even in Edinburgh who also use Black Hill (rather than Edinburgh`s more usual transmitter Craigkelly) if the local terrain or other buildings mean the line of sight is better.

-For Black Hill we recommend the DM log for strong signal areas, the Log36 for medium signal areas, the Yagi18B for outdoor installs in poor signal areas,the XB10B for loft installations in poor signal areas, and the XB16B for those with the most marginal signals.
+For Black Hill we recommend the DM log for strong signal areas, the Log36 or Yagi 18K for medium signal areas, the Yagi18B for outdoor installs in poor signal areas,the XB10B for loft installations in poor signal areas, and the XB16B for those with the most marginal signals.
 Unless you have a massive loft we`d normally recommend an XB10B for loft installs (over an XB16) due to smaller size of the former aerial.
 The dimensions and test performance of the aerials can be found on the relevant tables.

 Note, due to the new phenomenon of MUXICAL chairs you may experience problems with certain MUXES disappearing.
 First try rescanning your TV / set top box, do it manually if possible.
 If this fails to sort it check on transmitter work or call the reception advice phone numbers.